just-the-docs/just-the-docs/evaluation/EVALUATION.md

     for about 70% overall- some months you might get a zero and that's ok.
 3. What do you score in the **general criteria** for your level?
 You can assign yourself 0, 0.5, or 1.
-(In order to progress to the next level, you must achieve at least 75% on these)
+(In order to progress to the next level, you must achieve at least 75% on these).
+Fill out the highest level you pass (75%) and the lowest level you fail.
+For example if you have 55% on level 2 and 96% of level 1, fill out both those levels and no others.
 3. What do you score in the **guild-specific criteria** for your level?
     (You must achieve these fully to progress to the next level)
 4. What is your **biggest opportunity for improvement** (getting to the